IdahCollin/space/README.md

 # Playground
 Playground!
+HTML, CSS, JavaScript, React, ReactRouter, RefHook, Lottie animation.
 Showing who is in space right now using API.
-Lottie animation.

 ## Run project
 To run this project locally, follow these steps: